Learning to dance is a great way to relax, exercise, meet new friends, and add a new skill and confidence to your social repertoire.

 3. Dress comfortably in clothing that does not restrict your movement.
 Many people dress up a little to attend class.

 Check our Calendar!
-If you have questions about the class level you should attend - just drop in before class and we will be happy to recommend a starting level.
+If you have questions about the class level you should attend - just drop in during the first week of the new session before class and we will be happy to recommend a starting level.

 Shall we dance?